meritlabs/lightwallet-stack/packages/bitcore-lib/docs/unit.md

 # Unit
 Unit is a utility for handling and converting bitcoin units.
-We strongly recommend to always use satoshis to represent amount inside your application and only convert them to other units in the front-end.
+We strongly recommend to always use micros to represent amount inside your application and only convert them to other units in the front-end.

 To understand the need of using the `Unit` class when dealing with unit conversions, see this example: